 Tie history and the evolution over the years.

-We are a Dutch company located in The Netherlands and we design and manufacture custom woven neckties and bow ties for companies, (student) associations, organizations, (sports) clubs, government institutions and societies.
+We are a Dutch company located in The Netherlands and we design and manufacture custom woven neckties and bow ties for companies, army regiments, (student) associations, organizations, (sports) clubs, local government, societies, and the hospitality industry.

 Have you ever wondered why men tie a piece of cloth around their necks?

 In this article, we would like to tell you more about the history of the tie, and for that, we have to go way back in time.

 As far as we’ve been able to determine, it’s very plausible that the history of the tie started in China.

 In 1974, the ancient tomb of Qin Shi Huang was discovered.
 He was the 1st Emperor of China that died in 210 BC and was buried in spectacular fashion.
 Along with him, the famous Terracotta Army was found.

 In the reigns of rulers prior to Qin Shi Huang, it was common practice to kill the entire court upon the death of the ruler, so they could accompany him in the afterlife.

 Since the population of Huang’s time had been decimated by war, it was decided to send along with terracotta warriors into the tomb instead of real soldiers.

 Surprisingly, these soldiers wore broad scarves wrapped around their necks as you can see in the pictures.
 While regular soldiers wore what looks like a scarf that was tucked into their suit of armor, officers wore elaborately tied neckcloths.